aleklisi/The-Sound-Of-Erlang/article.md

 -export([main/1]).
 ```

-Now we need to use macro for sampling rate in the code.
+Now we need to use the macro for sampling rate in the code.
 Lets modify `frequency/3` to `frequency/2`:

 ```erlang